JUSTICE, EQUITY & INCLUSION PARTNERS

 Founded in 1968, the Center for Traditional Music and Dance (CTMD) assists New York City’s immigrant communities to preserve the vitality of their distinctive performing arts traditions and promotes cross-cultural understanding by sharing these art forms with audiences across the city.
 Nationally renowned for programs that combine research, documentation, presentation, and education, CTMD assists immigrant communities in passing traditions to new generations.

-The Disability/Arts/NYC Task Force (DANT) is an arts advocacy organization committed to fostering disability artistry in New York City.
+Disability/Arts/NYC (DANT) is an arts advocacy organization committed to fostering disability artistry in New York City.
 It supports this artistry and simultaneously works to dismantle the entrenched discriminatory practices and policies faced by disabled artists.
 DANT is forming around a unique moment for disability arts and artistry.
 It is witnessing bold artwork across genres and disciplines that take up disability as a profound aesthetic and analytic value.
 And yet, there are persistent obstacles that limit the possibilities for disabled artists and disability artistry.
 DANT is well situated to develop a movement for disability arts to thrive in New York City.

 Indo-American Arts Council